lawrancej/CompilerDesign/textbook/03-parsing.md

 LL(k) grammar allows parsing by direct construction of a leftmost derivation, and describe even fewer languages.

 ### What is a LR(k) grammar?
+LR(k)grammar (also known as deterministic context-free grammar) allows parsing with deterministic pushdown automata, but they can only describe deterministic context-free languages.

 ### What is Backus-Naur Form?